Read the New Testament and you might come away with the idea that there is more than one gospel.

 Do you believe it?

-The gospel is good news whether you believe it or not, but it will only save you if you believe it.
+The gospel is good news whether you believe it or not, but it will only do you good if you believe it.
 As Paul declared to the Corinthians, “by this gospel are you saved.”
 Again, by which gospel are you saved?
 By the gospel of God’s grace:

 The gospel is not just for sinners